wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-experiment/includes/metrics.md

-Introduction to the metrics used to measure the success of your service adoptoin program.
+Introduction to the metrics used to measure the success of your service adoption program.